ITU-BDSA23-GROUP19/Chirp/README.md

 Open your browser and go to `http://localhost:5273`.

 ### Remotely
-Open your browser and go to `https://bdsagroup19chirprazor.azurewebsites.net/`.
+Open your browser and go to [this website](https://bdsagroup19chirprazor.azurewebsites.net/).

 # Chirp.CLI